Troubleshoot SAML SSO

 - The `AuthenticationManagerSAML` category no longer handles logging for SAML scripted authentication extensions.
 Instead, they have their own category, `AuthenticationProviderScripted`.

 By default, these categories continue to provide logs at the INFO logging level.
-If you run Splunk Cloud, contact support for information on how to change the levels on your instance.
+If you use Splunk Cloud Platform, contact support for information on how to change the levels on your instance.
 To learn more about logging levels and how to change them in Splunk Enterprise, see Enable debug logging in the Splunk Enterprise Troubleshooting Manual

 Error message: SAML fails to verify assertions